Day Two: Midtown and the Upper East Side

 4 p.m.: Don’t be late for Tom Ford.
-Hail a cab to 70th Street, since the Tom Ford store closes at 6 p.m. (unusual for NYC).
-Like its hirsute namesake, this over-the-top men’s boutique oozes sultry masculinity, with shopgirls dressed as housekeepers, and a floor carpeted in beaver rugs.
+Hail a cab to 70th Street, since the Tom Ford store closes at 6 p.m., which is unusual for NYC.
+Like its hirsute namesake, this over-the-top men’s boutique oozes sultry masculinity.

 5:15 p.m.: Get a rock with some history.
 Stroll down to 64th Street to peruse the offerings at Chanel Fine Jewelry, where some of the designs are still based on Coco Chanel's original sketches.
 Unless you’re ready to fork over sums in the five-digit range, this may be a look-but-don’t-buy destination.